sedouard/AzureDevopsLabs/CI/README.md

 ![](ScreenShots/ss25.png)

 In our next lab we will use Visual Studio Online to launch a load test for our website and use New Relic to understand how it impacts our application.

+## Conclusion

+Azure provides integration point such as Git Deployment and scriptable deployment routines which can be used to implement a continuous integration process for a product leveraging 3rd party services.
+In our example we were able to integrate Azure to Atlassian Bitbucket for source control and New Relic for application telemetry.